whatwg/participate.whatwg.org/README.md

 - Content type: `application/json`
 - Secret: the value you've set in your `private-config.json`
 - Choose "Select individual events" and choose "Pull request" only

+Also ensure that the username specified in `private-config.json` is given write access to the repository, so it can push status updates.